noxthot/ss22_julia_workshop/pages/hpc/multithreading.md

 }

 ### Actually distribute the work
-We are still not fast because each `attomic_add!` is checking which thread has the current result and needs to add the new value.
+We are still not fast, because each `attomic_add!` is checking which thread has the current result and needs to add the new value.
 To avoid this we need to eliminate atomic again.
 We can actually split up the work quite neatly if we remember the example from the docs.
 It is possible to access the `threadid()` and the number of threads `nthreads()`.
 So why not define `M` as an array of length `nthreads()` and in each thread write to separate values in the array by using `threadid()` as index.

 \exercise{
 Define a new function `in_unit_circle_threaded3` with the `@threads`, `M` as array and test the result as well as the timing.